 The U.S. Government and SDOs can audit companies that must use the standards.
-Having documentation that proves compliance with the proper Industry Standards adds a layer of protection to the company if an audit occurs.
+Having documentation that proves compliance with the proper standard adds a layer of protection to the company if an audit occurs.
 It is important to have a PDF copy of any of the standards that are used in a project as proof of proper use when being audited.

-How can you ensure your company is compliant with Industry Standards?
+How can you ensure your company is compliant with industry standards?